 New York Style Cheesecakes

 A New York cheesecake by definition is plain and simple- no fancy ingredients or toppings.
 Yes, I did use some toppings.
 You see, I have a serious problem with cheesecakes of all sizes- they almost always crack and/or sink.
-So, until I learn how to solve that problem, my cheesecakes will have toppings!
-I’m happy to hear some thoughts on how to prevent it though.
+So, until I learn how to repair a cracked cheesecake, my cheesecakes will have toppings!

 Kentucky Bourbon Balls